chrultrabook/docs/src/docs/faq.md

 * No. Only the Linux drivers are free.

 #### How come audio isn't working on Ubuntu / Ubuntu forks?
-* Ubuntu and Ubuntu-based distros may have issues, try swtiching to another distro.
+* Ubuntu and Ubuntu-based distros may have issues, try switching to another distro.

 #### What Linux distros are recommended?
 * See [this page](installing/installing-linux.md).